spl15/CoinLookUp/README.md

 * Written in python3
 \
 \
-primary use is to get some stats on some crypto coins and send out a tweet for each coin once a day at a predetermined time every day.
+Primary use is to get some stats on some crypto coins and send out a tweet for each coin once a day at a predetermined time every day.

 Web scraping done by Beautiful Soup and coinmarketcap.com